 Start your new venture off right.
 Here are some of the steps you should take when you begin to become your own boss.

-Make sure it’s one that’s well suited to your needs.
-You won’t necessarily use a lot of the features in a top-of-the-line small business bookkeeping system.
-You’ll spend too much money and be frustrated by the complexity.
-If you only need to create invoices and track expenses, for example, there are websites that will accommodate that affordably.
+Find an accounting solution that meets your needs.
+If you only need to create invoices and track expenses, for example, there are websites that will accommodate that affordability.
 Others help you estimate the quarterly estimated income taxes that you must start paying now based on your income and expenses.

 Register for a sales tax permit if you’ll be selling products.